jabberwoockey/NthDayOfWeek/README.md

 - `gndw 4 6 1985`

+To get the next closest specific day of week in the current or next month starting from tomorrow, use `-Next` switch:

+- `Get-NthDayOfWeek -Day Second -DayOfWeek Tuesday -Next`

+- `gndw 2 2 -next`

 Do not forget to use Tab: `get-nth` > 'Tab' > 'Space' > 'Tab','Tab' > 'Space' >
 'Tab','Tab' > 'Space' > 'Tab','Tab','Tab'